MicrosoftDocs/playfab-docs/playfab-docs/features/social/trading/trading-quickstart.md

 ## Prerequisites

-- This tutorial assumes you are already familiar with [Item Catalogs](../../commerce/items/catalogs.md) and [Inventory](../../data/playerdata/player-inventory.md).
+- This Quickstart assumes you are already familiar with [Item Catalogs](../../commerce/items/catalogs.md) and [Inventory](../../data/playerdata/player-inventory.md).
 - The example player must already own inventory items they wish to trade away.

 ## Example Case: Gift items between Players